tanio003/CNPGlobal_paper_repo/README.md

 This repository contains code and data needed to reproduce the article:

-**Tanioka, T. Garcia, C. A., Larkin, A. A., Garcia, N. S., Fagan, A. J., Martiny A. C.** (*submitted*) Global patterns and drivers of C:N:P in marine ecosystems.
+**Tanioka, T. Garcia, C. A., Larkin, A. A., Garcia, N. S., Fagan, A. J., Martiny A. C.** (*under review*) Global patterns and drivers of C:N:P in marine ecosystems.

 **When using the data or code from this project, please cite it as:**

 Tanioka, T. Garcia, C. A., Larkin, A. A., Garcia, N. S., Fagan, A. J., Martiny A. C (2022).
 Initial Submission of Tanioka et al. (2022) (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.6015417

+Tatsuro Tanioka, Catherine Garcia, Alyse Larkin et al. Global patterns and drivers of C:N:P in marine ecosystems, 25 February 2022, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-1344335/v1]

 ## Instructions